wp-plugins/quiz-master-next/readme.txt

 We have begun creating documentation for the plugin.
 You can view the documentation here: [Documentation](http://mylocalwebstop.com/plugin-documentation/) If you still have any trouble, feel free to use the widget on the quiz dashboard within the plugin to contact me and I will help you.

-= I need a lot of help setting up my quiz, what can you do to help? = We now offer a premium support plan that offers priority response, access to a premium support-only forum, and includes 1-on-1 training!
+= I need a lot of help setting up my quiz, what can you do to help? = We now offer a premium support plan that offers priority response, priority feature requests, and 1-on-1 training!
 For details, visit our services page: [My Local Webstop Services](http://mylocalwebstop.com/product/plugin-premium-support/)

-= Do you offer any 1-on-1 training to assist me in using this plugin? = We now offer an installation service that includes 1-on-1 training as well as a monthly support plan that includes 1-on-1 training.
-For details, visit our services page: [My Local Webstop Services](http://mylocalwebstop.com/product/plugin-installation/)
+= Do you offer any 1-on-1 training to assist me in using this plugin? = We now offer an installation service that includes 1-on-1 training as well as a premium support that offers 1-on-1 training.
+For details, visit our [Wordpress Store](http://mylocalwebstop.com/shop/)

 = I have an idea, how do I contact you? =
 Feel free to use the widget on the quiz dashboard within the plugin or from the contact page at mylocalwebstop.com.